Aging Brain and Neurodegeneration

 (+34) 93 316 08 54

 The group led by Dr. F.J.
 Muñoz studies the physiological and pathophysiological regulation of amyloid precursor protein (APP) cleavage by nitric oxide and oxidative stress mainly in glutamatergic hippocampal neurons.
-They have demonstrated that amyloid toxicity is directly dependent of nitro-oxidative stress in vascular and neuronal cells, establishing a link between extracellular amyloid deposits and intracellular neurofibrillary tangles due to the nitrotyrosination of the triose phosphate isomerase.
+They have demonstrated that amyloid toxicity is directly dependent on nitro-oxidative stress in vascular and neuronal cells, establishing a link between extracellular amyloid deposits and intracellular neurofibrillary tangles due to the nitrotyrosination of the triose phosphate isomerase.
 They also found that oxidative stress triggers in both neurons and vascular brain myocytes the transcription and translation of BACE1 (the key enzyme in Aß production) by JNK and p38 MAPK pathways.
 They have shown that cellular stress increases BACE1 expression by the activation of PKR kinase.
-Furthermore they points to a physiological role of BACE1 in the initiation and maintenance of LTP in the hippocampus mediated by the action of the kinase HRI.
+Furthermore, they point to a physiological role of BACE1 in the initiation and maintenance of LTP in the hippocampus mediated by the action of the kinase HRI.

 BACE1 is a key enzyme for amyloid ß-peptide (Aß) production, a crucial event in Alzheimer’s disease (AD) pathogenesis, but its physiological function is practically unknown.
 Different cellular stressors activate BACE1 translation through the phosphorylation of the eukaryotic initiation factor-2a (eIF2a) by GCN2, PERK or PKR kinases leading to amyloidogenesis.
 We investigate the role of the eIF2a kinase HRI, an enzyme activated by nitric oxide (NO).
 NO activates HRI phosphorylation of eIF2a and induces BACE1 expression in hippocampal neurons, which allows synaptic spine growth.
 Consequently HRI inhibition in mice resulted in memory impairment.